ciur/papermerge/README.md

 You can try it with just 3 simple commands (you need git and docker-compose):

     git clone git@github.com:ciur/papermerge.git
-    cd docker/1.4/
+    cd docker/2.0/
     docker-compose up

-Docker compose command will pull all necessary docker images and start papermerge (stable 1.5.5 version) on http://localhost:8000.
+Docker compose command will pull all necessary docker images and start papermerge on http://localhost:8000.
 Access it with default username/password: admin/admin.

 ### Installation